 The Clinical Chemistry program is especially suited to those students interested in a career in the rapidly developing field of clinical chemistry.
-This degree will also provide adequate preparation for graduate studies in clinical chemistry, biochemistry or medicine.
+This degree will also provide adequate preparation for graduate studies in clinical chemistry, biochemistry or (with additional biology) medicine.

-The Natural Science degree program is recommended for those desiring a solid foundation in chemistry but with greater freedom of choice of elective courses such as education, business, pre-medical studies or other fields within the College of Arts and Sciences.
+The Bachelor of Arts degree program is recommended for those desiring a solid foundation in chemistry but with greater freedom of choice of elective courses such as education, business, premedical studies or other fields within the University.

+Bachelor of Arts

-Bachelor of Science Bachelor of Science in Clinical Chemistry Bachelor of Science in Natural Science Master of Science in Natural Science (summer)
+Bachelor of Science

+Bachelor of Science in Chemistry

+Bachelor of Science in Clinical Chemistry

+Master of Science in Natural Science (summer only restricted to high school science teachers)